 Lienholders should release the lien promptly upon receiving final payment for the construction project.
 While each state enforces its own rules for how quickly this needs to happen, filing the lien release right away helps to foster goodwill between clients and contractors.
 If you’ve filed your lien with Northwest Lien, we’ll take care of the lien release for you.

 We get it — keeping track of the various terms and forms needed to file, waive, or release a lien can get complicated.
 There are a lot of nuances that come with lien law, which is why it’s particularly helpful to have someone on your side who knows the ins and outs.
-With that in mind, we’d like to offer our support as regional lien experts in Washington and Oregon.
-If you have any questions, please contact us at (425) 620-3155 or firstname.lastname@example.org.
+With that in mind, we’d like to offer our support as regional lien experts in Washington and Oregon beyond understanding a lien waiver vs lien release.
+If you have any questions, please contact us at (425) 620-3155 or email@example.com.